DARSHVAISHNANI/LiquidSense-Real-Time-Spill-Detection/README.md

 One the model config is done, select a source.

-### Detection on images

-- The default image with its objects-detected image is displayed on the main page.
-- Select a source. (radio button selection `Image`).
-- Upload an image by clicking on the "Browse files" button.
-- Click the "Detect Objects" button to run the object detection algorithm on the uploaded image with the selected confidence threshold.
-- The resulting image with objects detected will be displayed on the page.
-Click the "Download Image" button to download the image.("If save image to download" is selected)

 ## Detection in Videos

 - Create a folder with name `videos` in the same directory